 The Ocean Path

 There is an unsurpassed scenic Ocean Path walking trail that begins at the far end of the upper parking lot at Sand Beach, and then meanders in a southerly direction along the eastern shore of Mount Desert Island for approximately 2 miles (3.2 km) until it arrives at Otter Cliff and Otter Point (4 miles or 6.4 km round-trip).
+This walking trail happens to go right between the ocean (on the left) and the Park Loop Road (on the right).
 There are numerous excellent spots to stop and take in the fantastic sights around you so take advantage of them.
-Watch for the short side trails on the left that take you closer to the shoreline.
+Watch for the short side trails on the left that take you closer to the shoreline but be very careful, especially in wet sections or wherever you see seaweed.
 Place close attention to the waves as once in a while there can be larger rogue waves.

 Sand Beach Parking GPS: Latitude 44.330198; Longitude -68.183998